JorisFouet/auctionHUD/README.md

 # whisky.auction HUD
-Simple javascript overlay to track items on whisky.auction.
+Simple javascript overlay to track personal estimations on whisky.auction.
 Adds a 'google it' link to each item which:

   Opens a search page on past auctions.